arpitbbhayani/articles/blogs/consistent-hashing.md

 Consistent Hashing addresses this situation by keeping the Hash Space huge and constant, somewhere in the order of `[0, 2^128 - 1]` and the storage node and objects both map to one of the slots in this huge Hash Space.
 Unlike in the traditional system where the file was associated with storage node at index where it got hashed to, in this system the chances of a collision between a file and a storage node are infinitesimally small and hence we need a different way to define this association.

-Instead of using a collision based approach we define the association as - the file will be associated with the storage node which is present to the immediate right of its hashed location.
+Instead of using a collision-based approach we define the association as - the file will be associated with the storage node which is present to the immediate right of its hashed location.
 Defining association in this way helps us

  - keep the hash function independent of the number of storage nodes
  - keep associations relative and not driven by absolute collisions